 Also, I’m still not sure who’s acting as DJ in the lab (might be Nina), but their music choices are absolutely stellar.
 Blondie is definitely good for morale.
 All the classic rock is clearly getting to me; I keep dreaming that I’m in the movie ‘Pirate Radio’.

 Annaliese Meyer is aboard the CCGS Sir Wilfred Laurier as part of InFORM’s annual summer oceanic monitoring program.
-The ship left Victoria, BC on July 3rd and is expected in Barrow on July 24th.
-Read her other posts: I Need to Explore, Mostly Regarding Food, The Life Aquatic
+The ship left Victoria, BC on July 3rd and arrived in Barrow on July 23rd.
+Read her other posts: I Need to Explore, Mostly Regarding Food, The Life Aquatic, Caffeine and Bittersweet Farewells